Man Friday (film): Production

 The film was based on a TV play by Adrian Mitchell which aired in 1972 as part of BBC's Play for Today.Colin Blakely starred.

 Mitchell adapted this for the stage which premiered in London in 1973.

 The film was one of the first financed by Lew Grade's ITC Entertainment.
 It was meant to be filmed in Hawaii but wound up shot in Mexico at Puerto Vallarta due to cheaper costs.
 There were two weeks of rehearsal then five weeks of filming in Mexico starting December 1974.

 Release and reception

 The film premiered at the 1975 Cannes Film Festival, where director Jack Gold received a nomination for the Palme d'Or.

 The film was recut without the involvement of director Jack Gold, with a more optimistic ending added.
-(A scene of Crusoe suiciding at the end was removed.)
+(The scene at the end in which Crusoe commits suicide was removed.)

 Roger Ebert wrote in the Chicago Sun-Times that, "Instead of a story of survival, we get a metaphor in which everything in the movie has to serve the ultimate, and murky, meaning".